weskeiser/Game-Assignment/README.md

 After it has been calculated, the `actualHit` is **randomised**.
 If a roll is in the upper 25th percentile, there will be a re-roll.
 This contributes to making higher hits more special, and makes the game more unpredictable.Lost in Translation

 The `Defender` then takes the resulting hit, and the `Attacker` receives `experience` equivalent to the `actualHit`, given they are not an NPC.

+#### Spells

+A player can `performSpell` if they have sufficient mana.
+At this point in time spells always hit 1, however the `manaCooldown` time is less depending on the intelligence attribute.
+When defending against spells, a player's intelligence attribute is used for the calculations.

 #### Death